 – Roman Grod

 SUSK has a rich 65-year history as a cornerstone of the Ukrainian Canadian community.
-With over 27 member organizations, hundreds of yearly members, and a paid staff member, SUSK provides resources to help with whatever a Ukrainian student club may need.
+With more than 27 member organizations, hundreds of yearly members, and a paid staff member, SUSK provides resources to help with whatever a Ukrainian student club may need.

 Today, we want to make sure that a strong, independent, Ukrainian Canadian Students’ Union can not only survive, but indeed thrive, forever.
 I encourage everyone to donate and be a part of this important campaign.